4 Weeks Pregnancy – Symptoms, Baby Development, and Tips!

 These mild aches are Implanted cramps that stick around for a day or two.

-Most pregnant women experience morning sickness that ironically isn’t a ‘morning’ sickness and usually crops around week 6 and ease around week 12.
+Most pregnant women experience morning sickness that ironically isn’t a ‘morning’ sickness and usually crops around week 6 and eases around week 12.

 Don’t be surprised when you gross out over the food you love and might see yourself changing your eating habits.

-By around weeks 6 to 8, the hormonal change and there is extra flow in the blood due to the kidneys that produce more urine compared to the usual which increases the number of bathroom visits.
+By around weeks 6 to 8, the hormone changes and there is extra flow in the blood due to the kidneys that produce more urine compared to the usual which increases the number of bathroom visits.

 11. Constipation